Tag: Oracle ERP Reporting

 After flattening hierarchies, organizations must publish hierarchy data.

-Publishing makes hierarchy metadata available to Oracle reporting tools including:
+Publishing makes hierarchy metadata available to embedded tools including:

 Failing to publish hierarchies often prevents reporting dimensions from appearing correctly.